WillemRaes/CloudEdgeFog/docs/source/index.rst

 Cloud Computing
 -----------------------------------
-Cloud computing is the well established computing paradigm where the main goal is to enable ubiquitus and on-demand network access to a shared pool of computing resources which can be rapidly provisioned and released with minimal management effort or service provider interaction.
+Cloud computing is the well established computing paradigm where the main goal is to enable ubiquitous and on-demand network access to a shared pool of computing resources which can be rapidly provisioned and released with minimal management effort or service provider interaction.
 [NIST and sensors advances]
 An essential characteristic of cloud computing is that it eliminates the need of on-premise computing infrastructure and its maintenance and management.
 Opposite to cloud computing and thus having all IT infrastructure on-premise has as a consequence that all responsibility regarding service availability, security and updates